 1. Progressive Retinal Atrophy

 Also referred to as PRA, progressive retinal atrophy involves genetic disorders that cause the degeneration of a Bengal cat’s eyes.
 As time goes on, a Bengal cat with PRA may experience vision loss.
 Some cats even become blind due to the disease.
-Some cats start to display symptoms of PRA while still kittens, while others do not show signs until later in life.
+Some cats start to display signs of PRA while still kittens, while others do not show signs until later in life.

 Unfortunately, progressive retinal atrophy is inherited, so it affects both males and females.
 If you notice signs that your kitty is not seeing as well as they used to, it is important to schedule a checkup with your veterinarian as soon as possible and let them know your concerns so proper testing can take place.